rogsme/yams.media/content/install/description.md

 - **Automatic shows/movies download:** Just add your shows and movies to the watch list and it should automatically download the files as soon as they are available.
 - **Automatic classification and organization:** Your media files should be completely organized by default.
 - **Automatic subtitles download:** Self-explanatory.
 Your media server should automatically download subtitles in the languages you choose if they are available.
-- **Support for Web, Android, iOS, Android TV, and whatever that can support Emby:** Since we are using Emby, you should be able to watch your favorite media almost anywhere.
+- **Support for Web, Android, iOS, Android TV, and whatever that can support Emby/Jellyfin/Plex:** Since we are using Emby/Jellyfin/Plex, you should be able to watch your favorite media almost anywhere.

 ## What's installed with YAMS?